 General Retreat Information

-Insight Meditation Houston hosts retreats at the Margaret Austin Center near Chappell Hill, Texas and at the Villa De Matel Convent in Houston.
+Insight Meditation Houston hosts retreats at the Auspicious Cloud Retreat Center, formerly known as The Margaret Austin Center near Chappell Hill, Texas, Covenant Baptist Church and at the Villa De Matel Convent in Houston.

 Based in Buddhist philosophy, these retreats are non-sectarian and offer teachings that complement and have the potential to deepen any established spiritual or religious practice.
 They are held in silence, with alternating periods of sitting and walking meditation.
 Each day begins with simple yoga or qi gong and includes instruction in meditation, a dharma talk on Buddhist philosophy and ideals, and a period of rest.
 Retreats at MAC also include a work period such as vegetable chopping or floor sweeping.
 The instructor will usually offer group or individual interviews during the course of the retreat.